 In the C programming language, expressions are divided into THREE types.
 They are as follows...

 The above classification is based on the operator position in the expression.

-The expression in which operator is used between operands is called as infix expression.
+The expression in which the operator is used between operands is called infix expression.

 Operand1 Operator Operand2

-The expression in which operator is used after operands is called as postfix expression.
+The expression in which the operator is used after operands is called postfix expression.

 Operand1 Operand2 Operator

-The expression in which operator is used before operands is called as prefix expression.
+The expression in which the operator is used before operands is called a prefix expression.